aroblesgalit/03-Password-Generator/README.md

-# 03 JavaScript: Password Generator
+# 03 Password Generator
+> Created an application that generates a random password

-Create an application that generates a random password based on user-selected criteria.
+This was a homework assignment where we created an application that generates a random password based on user-selected criteria.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
 It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.

-If you are unfamiliar with special characters, take a look at [some examples](https://www.owasp.org/index.php/Password_special_characters).
+## Completed
+* Created the logic inside the generatePassword function
+* Added comments for accessibility

 ## User Story